 Depth: 24″ from the wall, folds to 4″ from wall.

 Design and Construction: 2″x3″ 11-gauge steel, or 3″x3″ on the Pro.
 The folding design forces a tad bit of play in some joints, making it not feel as solid as a comparable 2″x3″ rack.
 That goes for all similar wall mounted racks.
 They can wobble a little under loads.
 The design is spot on though, and I don’t think anyone would feel unsafe with it.

 So to sum up, this rack is the original and is still one of the best here.

 These are surprisingly hard to find on Rogue’s site.
-You have to look in the Power Racks category, not in Squat Stands or Wallmounts where you would expect them.
+You have to look in the Power Racks category, not in Squat Stands or Wallmounts (which is only wallmount rigs, I guess) where you would expect them.